Use code KB4KDO0L9 to receive a 10% recurring discount on any server.

 How to install SCP

-The SCP command comes pre-installed on Mac and Linux, so no additional installation is typically required.
-If you try and use the SCP command and receive an error such as bash: scp: command not found then this means that you need to install SCP on either your local or remote server.
+The SCP command comes pre-installed on Mac and dedicated Linux servers, so no additional installation is typically required.
+If you try and use the SCP command and receive an error such as bash: scp: command not found, then you need to install SCP on either your local or remote server.

 yum -y install openssh-clients